 Show errors and warnings from clangd

-Use this field to specify the list of warnings from Clangd that you want to enable.
-The default set of warnings include:
+Use the field below the checkbox to specify the list of warnings from Clangd that you want to enable.
+The default set of warnings includes:

 Use clang-tidy via clangd

 Select this checkbox to have clang-tidy working via Clangd.
-Enabling this option should not affect the clang-tidy behavior.
+Enabling this option also turns on the following CLion inspections: Argument Selection Defects, Method Can be Static, and Empty Declaration or Statement.

 Use navigation via clangd